Updated: Nov 22

 How And Why Worker Misclassification Cases Happen In California

-Your employee classification directly affects your benefits, pay, taxes, salary, and employee rights.
+Employee classification directly affects your benefits, pay, taxes, salary, and rights.
 Some shady employers will purposely classify employees as exempt to skimp on overtime pay and other wage and hour rights.
 This is considered an act of fraud.

 If an employer purposely misclassifies an employee, the employee will have enough grounds to sue for unpaid wages in California law.
 Basically, all the unpaid overtime you've been deprived of can be reimbursed.

 So, let's talk about worker misclassification cases and how they are assessed and handled by an unpaid wages lawyer in Los Angeles.

 Employers are subject to taxes, and misclassification is one way of avoiding or reducing them.
 Sometimes, employers will misclassify employees to avoid paying for overtime and other benefits.